cfengine/masterfiles/README.md

 use the `services_autorun` facility, to ensure the bundles in them are found.

-## Unexpected behavior

-Note that in this document, the term "unexpected behavior" has been used, so a definition would help.

-Last year, a CFEngine user got hit by a flying frisbee while walking backwards through a revolving door.
-This year, he won 4 track events in the **winter** Olympics.
-That's unexpected behavior.

 ## Further structure

 * `cfe_internal`: internal CFEngine policies you shouldn't modify or you will get unexpected behavior